samuelleblanc/fp/README.md

     1) Press the 'add' button next to 'points:'
     2) Follow the dialog
+  *or*

+	1) add a flight module with the button 'flt_module'
+	2) see below or follow dialogs

 ## Moving points
     1) Click on point on map, and then drag